-- Vote against company Chairs in high emitting sectors where the climate change policy does not meet our minimum standards, and/or rated Level 0 or 1 by the TPI, where there is no evidence of a positive direction of travel.
-When exercising our voting rights for companies in high emitting sectors that do not sufficiently address the impact of climate change on their businesses, we will oppose the agenda item most appropriate for that issue.
+- When exercising our voting rights for companies in high emitting sectors that do not sufficiently address the impact of climate change on their businesses, we will oppose the agenda item most appropriate for that issue.
 To that end, the nomination of the accountable board member takes precedence.
-Companies that are not making sufficient progress in mitigating climate risk are identified using recognised industry benchmarks including the TPI and Climate Action 100+ Net Zero Benchmark.
+Companies that are not making sufficient progress in mitigating climate risk are identified using recognised industry benchmarks including the TPI and CA 100+ Net Zero Company Benchmark.
 Additionally, an internally developed framework is used to identify companies with insufficient progress on climate change.
 Our voting principles are outlined in our Corporate Governance & Voting Guidelines.
 We are also transparent with all our voting activity and publish our quarterly voting records on our website. - Support climate-related resolutions at company meetings which we consider reflect our Climate Change Policy.
 We will co-file shareholder resolutions at company AGMs on climate risk disclosure and lobbying, after conducting due diligence, that we consider to be of institutional quality and consistent with our Climate Change Policy. - Engage with companies in relation to business sustainability and disclosure of climate risk in line with the TCFD recommendations. - Encourage companies to publish targets and report on steps taken to reduce greenhouse gas emissions. - Work collaboratively with other asset owners in order to strengthen our voice and make a more lasting impact for positive change.
-Engagement is conducted directly, through our engagement partner-Robeco and through our support of collaborations.
-We also expect our external asset managers to engage with companies on climate-related issues. - Use the IIGCC's Net Zero Stewardship Toolkit to develop our net zero stewardship strategy, - Use carbon footprints-and the TPI toolkit,-CA100+ Net Zero Benchmark and SBTi to assess companies and inform our engagement and voting activity.
-This will enable us to prioritise shareholder engagement, set timeframes and monitor progress against our goals. - Engage collaboratively alongside other institutional investors with policy makers through membership of the Institutional Investor Group on Climate Change ('IIGCC').
+Engagement is conducted directly, through our engagement partner and through our support of collaborations.
+We also expect our external asset managers to engage with companies on climate-related issues. - Use the IIGCC's Net Zero Stewardship Toolkit to develop our net zero stewardship strategy. - Use carbon footprints the TPI toolkit, CA100+ Net Zero Company Benchmark and SBTi to assess companies and inform our engagement and voting activity.
+This will enable us to prioritise shareholder engagement, set timeframes and monitor progress against our goals. - Engage collaboratively alongside other institutional investors with policy makers through membership of the IIGCC.
 We will engage with regulators and peer groups to advocate for improved climate related disclosures and management in the pensions industry and wider global economy.